harris-ahmad/harris-ahmad.github.io/_pages/about.md

 <!-- About Section -->
 <div class="section" id="about">
   <h2>About Me</h2>
-  <p>I'm a PhD student in Computer Science at the <strong>University at Buffalo (SUNY)</strong>, where I work under the guidance of <a href="https://sites.google.com/view/haonanlu/home" target="_blank">Dr. Haonan Lu</a>.
+  <p>I'm a Master's student in Computer Science at the <strong>University at Buffalo (SUNY)</strong>, where I work under the guidance of <a href="https://sites.google.com/view/haonanlu/home" target="_blank">Dr. Haonan Lu</a>.
 My research focuses on distributed systems, database optimization, and scalable backend architectures.</p>

-  <p>Before starting my PhD, I gained 2+ years of professional software engineering experience building systems for companies like <strong>Walmart, Starbucks, and JLL</strong>, where I specialized in backend development using FastAPI, MongoDB, Redis, and modern cloud technologies.</p>
+  <p>Before starting my Master's, I gained 2+ years of professional software engineering experience building systems for companies like <strong>Walmart, Starbucks, and JLL</strong>, where I specialized in backend development using FastAPI, MongoDB, Redis, and modern cloud technologies.
+I started working on these projects during my undergraduate studies.</p>

   <p>During my undergraduate studies at LUMS, I was advised by <a href="https://web.lums.edu.pk/~zafar/" target="_blank">Dr. Zafar Ayyub Qazi</a>, <a href="https://www.ihsanqazi.com/" target="_blank">Dr. Ihsan Ayyub Qazi</a>, and <a href="https://lums.edu.pk/lums_employee/516" target="_blank">Dr. Mian Muhammad Awais</a>.
 I conducted research on internet affordability and YouTube ad costs, publishing at <strong>ACM WebConf 2024</strong>.</p>